SusanSu123/MERN-Book-Search-Engine/README.md

 ## Overview

 This project is code with a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.
 The app was built with the MERN stack, a React front end, MongoDB database, and Node.js/Express.js server and API.
-It's already set up to allow users to save book searches to the back end.

 ## Deployment